lyellread/cs427-final-project/documentation/documentation.md

 ## Security Proof and Reasoning

 We will prove that the encryption scheme of our key manager, a modified CTR mode, has security against chosen ciphertext attacks.
+We assume that F is a secure PRP.

 To prove that a scheme has CCA security, we must prove that two random plaintexts (L & R) cannot be distinguished from each other, including any partial information, like so: